jpmens/mosquitto-auth-plug/README.md

   +------------------------------------------------ : marker
 ```

+Note that the `salt` by default will be taken as-is (thus it will not be
+base64 decoded before the validation).
+In case your own implementation uses
+the raw bytes when hashing the password and base64 is only used for display
+purpose, compile this project with the `-DRAW_SALT` flag (you could add this
+in the `config.mk` file to `CFG_CFLAGS`).

 ## Creating a user

 A trivial utility to generate hashes is included as `np`.
 Copy and paste the